What Happens If I Don't Pay Property Taxes in Nebraska?

 What Happens After a Property Tax Sale in Nebraska?

 After the sale, the purchaser who buys the property gets a "certificate of purchase" (a tax lien certificate.)
 (Neb.
 Rev. Stat. § 77-1818.)
-But, the purchaser can't get title to your home yet, because Nebraska law institutes a waiting period, called a "redemption" period (see below).
+But, the purchaser can't get title to your home yet because Nebraska law institutes a waiting period called a "redemption" period (see below).
 (Neb.
 Rev. Stat. § 77-1819.)

 Notice of a Nebraska Property Tax Sale

-Prior to the tax sale, the county treasurer must publish and post notice of the sale.
+Before the tax sale, the county treasurer must publish and post notice of the sale.

 Notice of a Property Tax Sale in Nebraska by Publication

-The county treasurer must publish a list of the property to be sold in a newspaper, once a week for three weeks, beginning the first week in February.
+The county treasurer must publish a list of the property to be sold in a newspaper once a week for three weeks, beginning the first week in February.
 The list will also be published online.
 (Neb.
 Rev. Stat. § 77-1804.)

 Notice of a Property Tax Sale in Nebraska by Posting

 In Nebraska, you get at least three years after a tax sale, called a "redemption period," to pay off the tax debt and keep your property.
 (Neb.
 Rev. Stat. §§ 77-1837, 77-1902.)
-The purchaser must wait until the three-year redemption period expires before taking the necessary steps to get ownership of your home.
+The purchaser must wait until the three-year redemption period expires before taking the necessary steps to get ownership of the home.

-To reclaim your property, you must pay the overdue amount plus interest and various other amounts.
+You must pay the overdue amount plus interest and other amounts to reclaim your property.
 (Neb.
 Rev. Stat. §§ 77-1824, 77-1917.)

 When the Redemption Period Expires After a Nebraska Tax Sale

 After the redemption period sale expires, the purchaser must either apply for a tax deed or foreclose to get title to the property.
+Which process the purchaser uses depends on the circumstances.

 Deadline to Redeem If the Buyer Applies for a Tax Deed